-Everything we know about the MGS6 EV
+Here's everything we know about the new MGS6 EV

-What will the MGS6 EV look like?
+What does the MGS6 EV look like?

-What range will the MGS6 EV have?
+What range does the MGS6 EV manage?

-What will the MGS6 EV's rivals be?
+What are the MGS6 EV's rivals?

 ADVERTISEMENT